ubports/docs.ubports.com/sdk/apps/qml/QtQml/Extending QML - Adding Types Example.rst

         m_shoeSize = s;
     }

 The Person class implementation is quite basic.
 The property accessors simply return members of the object instance.

 The ``main.cpp`` file also calls the ``qmlRegisterType()`` function to register the ``Person`` type with QML as a type in the People library version 1.0, and defines the mapping between the C++ and QML class names.

-.. rubric:: Running the Example
-   :name: running-the-example

 The main.cpp file in the example includes a simple shell application that loads and runs the QML snippet shown at the beginning of this page.

 Files: